------------------------------------------------------------------------------------------------------------------------

 I. Integration As A "Right"

-The black race's so-called 'fight' for justice, freedom, manhood and equality from the late 1950s and early 1960s also produced some very strange inconsistencies in human nature.
+The Black race's so-called 'fight' for justice, freedom, manhood and equality from the late 1950s and early 1960s also produced some very strange inconsistencies in human nature.
 A few examples :

 - African-Americans are remonstrating for the complete nullification of the existence of their distinctness as a people (i.e. they want civil rights legislation that forbids the recognition of race, which eliminates them as a distinct people in America).